 Students are expected to attend, participate, and always exhibit a professional manner.
 Students will be assessed in these categories according to the scoring rubric found in the Program Handbook (Appendix P).
-The Professionalism, Attendance, and Participation score contributes to 5% of the overall grade.

 Grading

 Students within the Medical Assisting program must achieve a grade of 80% or greater to remain in good standing within the program, be eligible to attend practicum, and sit for the national certification exam.
 Failure to meet the minimum level grade of 80% will result in dismissal from the Medical Assisting program.